AbstractMachinesLab/tree-sitter-erlang/CONTRIBUTING.md

 First of all, thanks for taking the time to contribute! :heart::tada::+1:

-There's two commands to run:
+There's 3 commands to run:

 1. `make` -- this will reformat, compile, and test everything.
 It's fast enough that you can run it often.